MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 | Description | Inbound rule for the Active Directory Web Services.
 [TCP] |
 | Remote Addresses | [Management Computers](#managementaddresses), [Domain Controllers](#domaincontrolleraddresses) |

+ The scope of this rule can further be limited by enabling the [BlockManagementFromDomainControllers](#blockmanagementfromdomaincontrollers) setting.

 #### Windows Remote Management (HTTP-In)

 | Property    | Value |